campworkcoeman/campworkcoeman.org/boy-scouts/program-areas.md

 This is the camp's center for fitness development.
 Activities are inter-troop, patrol, or individually centered.
 Our basketball court is a real hit.
-Other popular activities include gaga ball, earth ball, and our new KnockerBalls.
+Other popular activities include gaga ball and earth ball.

 ## Scoutcraft